Woodland Pristava

 Woodland Pristava is an electronic dance music festival held annually since 2013.
-Takes place at the first weekend in July at the Pristava in Stična, Slovenia.
-Headliners have included Armin van Buuren, David Guetta, W&W, etc. It is Slovenia's leading electronic music festival.
+Takes place at the first weekend in July in Pristava nad Stično, Slovenia.
+Headliners have included Armin van Buuren, David Guetta, and W&W. It is Slovenia's leading electronic music festival.

 Events

 Woodland Pristava 2013

 The first edition of Woodland Festival took place 5–6 July 2013.
-10.000 people passed through the festival's gates over those 2 days and the 2 stages were crowded with over 20 artists.
+Ten thousand people passed through the festival's gates over the two days, and over 20 artists performed on the two stages.